androsovitsk/travel-buddy/README.md

 ### Visit the deployed application on the web

-Visit [https://androsovitsk.github.io/travel-buddy](https://androsovitsk.github.io/travel-buddy) to play with the application.
+Visit [this link](https://resonant-marshmallow-162737.netlify.app/y) to play with the application.

 ### Run the application locally